 - Other factors e.g. genes

-It can be extremely hard to know what the exact causes are but it doesn't mean your fur-baby can't get treatment.
-Head up because as a matter of fact, gastroenteritis is curable and most treatments given are successful.
+It can be extremely hard to know what the exact causes are in any given case, but it doesn't mean your furbaby can't get treatment for dog gastroenteritis.
+In fact, gastroenteritis is curable and most treatments given are successful.

 Commonly, this usually begins with a soft poop that aggressively turns more watery as it progresses.
-Sooner enough, diarrhea sets in and you may be able to notice some mucus in your dog's poop and he may even create accidents around the house.
-Here are other common signs you can watch out for:
+Soon enough, diarrhea sets in and you may be able to notice some mucus in your dog's poop and he may even create accidents around the house.
+Here are other common signs of dog gastroenteritis you can watch out for:

 - Presence of blood in your dog's poop